-That became the foundation for a PhD in Religious Studies/Divinity, which I received in 2005.
-For that, I interviewed several communities of contemporary shamanic practitioners in Scotland to discover whether their work contained elements of core shamanism.
+After that, I assumed the role of ethnographer and interviewed several communities of contemporary shamanic practitioners in Scotland to learn their stories and to discover whether their work contained elements of core shamanism.
 It was a privilege meeting those practitioners, and I’ve included their websites in the resources that follow.
-Their stories are included in my book.

 Their stories became a core component of my thesis, which resulted in receiving a PhD in Religious Studies/Divinity in 2005.
 The essence of that work went into my book, which was published in 2008 (see ‘Who We Are’ under About and the Selected Resources bibliography in this ‘Shamanism’ section).
 Yes, I had learned about ancient Celtic Shamanism, but I chose to focus on contemporary shamanic practice in Scotland.